December 30, 2024

 Figure 6 Measured and predicted CO2 concentration with 95% error bar

-countries must reach their maximum emissions as soon as possible “in order to achieve a balance between anthropogenic emissions of greenhouse gases and their absorption by sinks in the second half of this century“.
+states that countries must reach their maximum emissions as soon as possible “in order to achieve a balance between anthropogenic greenhouse gas emissions and removals by sinks in the second half of this century“.
 The Paris Climate Agreement therefore by no means calls for complete decarbonization.

-The net-zero balance between emissions and absorption will be achieved in 2080 by extrapolating today’s behavior without ruinous climate measures.
+The net-zero balance between emissions and absorption will be achieved in 2080 by extrapolating today’s behavior without radical climate measures.

 Without going into the details of the so-called sensitivity calculation, the following can be simplified for the further temperature development:

-If we assume that the CO2 concentration is fully responsible for the temperature development of the atmosphere, then in 2020 the CO2 concentration was 410 ppm, i.e. (410-280) ppm = 130 ppm above the pre-industrial level.
+Assuming that the CO2 concentration is fully responsible for the temperature development of the atmosphere, the CO2 concentration in 2020 was 410 ppm, i.e. (410-280) ppm = 130 ppm above the pre-industrial level.
 Until then, the temperature was about 1° C higher than before industrialization.
 In the future, we can expect the CO2 concentration to increase by (475-410) ppm = 65 ppm based on the above forecast.
 This is just half of the previous increase.
 Consequently, even if we are convinced of the climate impact of CO2 , we can expect an additional half of the previous temperature increase by then, i.e. ½° C. This means that by 2080, the temperature will be 1.5° C above pre-industrial levels, meeting the target of the Paris Climate Agreement, even without radical emission reductions.

-3. Atmospheric CO2 concentration causes – dramatic? — temperature rise
+3. atmospheric CO2 concentration causes – dramatic? – rise in temperature

 The possible influence of CO2 on global warming is that its absorption of thermal radiation causes this radiation to be attenuated when it reaches outer space.
-The physics of this process is radiative transfer.
-As this topic is fundamental to the entire climate debate on the one hand, and challenging and difficult to understand on the other, I would like to cover it in detail here, but leave out the complicated physical formulas.
+The physics of this process is radiative transfer[18] .
+As the topic is fundamental to the entire climate debate on the one hand, but on the other hand demanding and difficult to understand, the complicated physical formulas are not used here.

 In order to be able to measure the greenhouse effect, the infrared radiation emitted into space must be measured.
-However, at 0.2 W/m2 per decade, the expected greenhouse effect is so tiny that it is not directly detectable with today’s satellite technology, which has a measurement accuracy of around 10 W/m2 .
+However, the expected greenhouse effect of 0.2 W/m2 per decade[19] is so tiny that it is not directly detectable with today’s satellite technology, which has a measurement accuracy of around 10 W/m 2[20] .

 We therefore have no choice but to make do